Kietpawpan/carbon/README.md

 1. Plastic cups are 12 g each.
 2. 7.8% of all the plastic cups are subject to open burning.
 3. Emission factor (open burning) of plastic products is 3.54 kgCo2eq/kg.[^1]
-4. Carbon sequestration depends on tree species and land suitability.[^2]
+4. Carbon sequestration depends on both tree species and plantation area suitability.[^2]

 __References__